oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     $ <copy>kubectl -n account get pods</copy>
     ```

-   When they are all terminated, restart the `account` pod` with this command:
+   When the pod is terminated, restart the `account` pod` with this command:

     ```shell
     $ <copy>kubectl -n application scale deploy account --replicas=1</copy>
     ```

-    Repeat this for the `customer` pod.
+    Repeat the restart procedures for the `customer` pod.

 ## Task 4: Verify the deployment of CloudBank